infraestructura-it/webcore-astro-portfolio/README.md

-# Astro Product Page Template with Webcore
+# Astro Portfolio Template with Webcore

 - For more information on how to use Webcore, visit the [documentation](https://webcoreui.dev/).
 - For Astro integration steps, visit the [Astro docs](https://webcoreui.dev/docs/astro).
-- To learn more about the template visit our [template library](https://webcoreui.dev/templates/product-page)
+- To learn more about the template visit our [template library](https://webcoreui.dev/templates/portfolio)

 ## Getting Started